Devil’s Claw Print Page

 - Devil’s Claw is generally well tolerated orally when used short term (less than 3-6 months).
 The most common side effect is diarrhea.
 Other stomach issues, such as nausea, vomiting, gas, and abdominal pain have been reported.

-- Other possible side effects include headache, ringing in the ears, and loss of appetite or taste (reported by 1 patient).
+- Other possible side effects include headache, ringing in the ears, loss of appetite or taste, and syndrome of inappropriate antidiuretic hormone secretion (SIADH) (reported by 1 patient).

 - Devil’s Claw may interact with warfarin.
 This could increase the risk of bleeding.
 Purple/red discoloration of the skin (purpura) was seen in a patient taking these two drugs together.
 Devil’s claw should be avoided or used with increase monitoring of warfarin.
 Devil’s Claw does not seem to interact with other drugs that affect how the blood clots.